rcioletti/clean-engine/README.md

   * Better code organisation via scenes and objects
   * Develop games in C++
   * Multithreading support to keep your games performant
-  * Garbage Collection system to manage your memory
-  * Boost integration for containers and other small things
   * Application: Generate an empty game project or start from a template

 ## Project Setup